You are currently viewing the James Walker Australia & New Zealand website. Click here to view the Global website.

 Per- and polyfluoroalkyl substances (PFAS) are a large, complex group of manufactured chemicals that are used as ingredients in various everyday products from non-stick pans to fabric anti-stain and waterproofing treatments as well as sealing materials such as PTFE, plus FKM and FFKM elastomers.

 The PFAS family comprises thousands of substances.
 At one extreme these include small molecule chemicals which are proven to cause harm to life.
-At the other end of the scale are materials such as PTFE and FKM elastomers which are deemed Substances of Low Concern by the Organisation for Economic Co-operation and Development (OECD) and for which no scientific evidence exists to show that these materials cause harm.
+At the other end of the scale are materials such as PTFE and FKM elastomers which are generally considered as substances of low concern for which no scientific evidence exists to show these materials cause harm.

 Much of the media focus that has been published under the name of PFAS does not differentiate between the thousands of substances in the per- and polyfluoralkyl substances family.